 Astrid Oesmann studied German Literature and Literary Theory at the Universität Hamburg, Germany, at The Johns Hopkins University, and at Columbia University.
-At Rice, she serves as Program Advisor for German Studies, and she is a faculty affiliate of Jewish Studies.
+At Rice, she serves as Program Advisor for German Studies and she is also a faculty affiliate of Jewish Studies.

 Her research and teaching interests include questions of how historical trauma and radical political change are represented in literature, performance, film, and art.

-Ed. with Matthias Rothe, Brecht und das Fragment (Berlin: Verbrecher Verlag, forthcoming in 2019).
+- Ed. with Matthias Rothe, Brecht und das Fragment (Berlin: Verbrecher Verlag, 2020).

 - Staging History: Brecht’s Social Concepts of Ideology (Albany, NY: SUNY Press, 2005).

 2. Journal Articles and Book Chapters

 - “Fragment,” in Florian Becker and Janine Ludwig (eds.), Heiner Müller Handbook (Berlin: DeGruyter, forthcoming in 2022).